dekuNukem/exixe/README.md

 ![Alt text](resources/pinout_table.png)

-* Officially, exixe modules are NOT 5V compatible.
+* Officially, exixe modules are NOT 5V compatible, all signals are 3.3V level.
-* However it shouldn't cause damage if you put a 2.2K resistor in series of the 5V signal.
+* However it shouldn't cause damage if you put a 4.7K resistor in series with 5V signals.
-* Still, the module must be powered at 3.3V.
+* Still, the module itself must be powered at 3.3V.
 * When assembling insert the Nixie tube so its anode lead is in the anode hole, and TEST THE TUBE BEFORE SOLDERING it in place.
 * Pinout and dimension are the same for exixe-12 and exixe-14.

+## Getting started

+Since I have already sold a few exixe modules, here is a short introduction on how to get started with exixe modules:

+### Wiring it up

+You should first wire it up and test to see if the board is working before soldering on the nixie tubes.

+First take a look at the pinout above, connect the GND to GND, and 3.3V power to 3V.
+If you turn it on at this stage the LED should be faintly on, and nothing else should happen.

+Then let's connect the SPI lines.
+Connect MO to MOSI line, SCK to SCK line, and CS to CS line.
+MISO is not used so you can leave it off.
+Leave HV pin unconnected for now as well.
+If you are unfamiliar with SPI, or need a refresher, [sparkfun's introduction](https://learn.sparkfun.com/tutorials/serial-peripheral-interface-spi) is really helpful, and [the wikipedia page has more details](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus).

 ## Buying some